klardotsh/gale/WORDS.md

 ## Primitives

-The Kernel understands a few data types out of the box, as follows.
+The Nucleus understands a few data types out of the box, as follows.
 Particularly in the case of numbers, trailing slashes and suffixes can be used to disambiguate datatypes (eg. between signed and unsigned integers within range).